 - Gaslighting you – this phrase has become very commonly heard in recent years, but what does it actually mean in the context of coercive control and domestic abuse?
 Well, if someone gaslights you, it means they are verbally manipulating you to make you question your memory and perception.
 An example of gaslighting could be; they humiliate you by shouting at you in front of a group of friends, then when you get home and tell them that that was overly-aggressive and they scared you, they say something like “stop exaggerating, I barely raised my voice”, “you’re lying, that didn’t happen”, or “I was just excited, you don’t understand emotions very well”.
 Gaslighting can be so subtle and hard to recognise, but it can also be extremely dangerous and make you begin to question your whole identity.

 To learn more about what coercive control looks like, take a look at this excellent explanatory video created by Ards & North Down PCSP, the South Eastern Sexual and Domestic Violence Partnership and North Down & Ards Women’s Aid.

 Coercive control legislation

 Here in Northern Ireland, coercive control is currently not a crime like it is everywhere else in the UK.
-Women’s Aid have campaigned for years for legislation to be brought in to protect victims of coercive control, and this year the Justice Minister promised that this legislation would finally be brought in.
+But this will change next week, when the new Domestic Abuse Offence comes in.
+Here at Women’s Aid we have campaigned for years for legislation to be brought in to protect victims of coercive control, and last year the Justice Minister promised that this legislation would finally be brought in.
 Of course, this is excellent and we are thankful that victims of coercive control are finally being recognised and heard, however as of yet the legislation has not been fully passed into law.
-This was due to happen this November, however has unfortunately been delayed until February 2022.
+This was due to happen in November 2021, however was delayed until now.

-Once the legislation does come in, it will cover the following in terms of coercive control:
+Once the legislation does come in next week (February 2022), it will cover the following in terms of coercive control: